ShreyB2091/ShreyB2091/README.md

 ## Hi there, I'm Shrey :trollface:

-- 🧑‍🎓 I'm a sophomore at IIT Kanpur, pursuing my B.Tech in Computer Science and Engineering
+- 🧑‍🎓 I'm a junior undergraduate at IIT Kanpur, pursuing my B.Tech in Computer Science and Engineering
 - 🌱 I’m currently learning AI/ML :robot: and Full-Stack Development 👨‍💻
 - 👯 I’m looking forward to start free-lancing
 - 🥅 2023 Goals: Do lots of projects